Sherburne County approves tax abatement for Sportech

 by Joni Astrup

-The Sherburne County Board of Commissioners has approved a property tax abatement totaling $315,420 over 12 years for an expansion at Sportech in Elk River.
+The Sherburne County Board of Commissioners has approved a 12-year property tax abatement of $315,420 for an expansion at Sportech in Elk River.

 The company is planning to double the size of its 105,000-square-foot facility at 10752 168th Circle, located in Nature’s Edge Business Center.